 ANU academics have been elected as Fellows by independent academies.

 Eight remarkable ANU researchers have been honoured as leaders in their fields.
-Between them, the group is tacking some of the world’s most pressing issues in areas as diverse as solar technology, Indigenous health and economics.
+Between them, the group is tackling some of the world’s most pressing issues in areas as diverse as solar technology, Indigenous health and economics.

 In recognition of their trailblazing work, Professors Genevieve Bell, Andrew Blakers, Alex Brown, Paul Burke, Ray Lovett, Helen Sullivan, Chris Danta and Katie Steele are being celebrated by some of the country’s leading independent academies of experts.